rubensa/docker-miniconda3-dev/README.md

 # Miniconda 3 image for local development

 This image provides a Miniconda 3 environment useful for local development purposes.
-The internal user (developer) has sudo and the image includes [fixuid](https://github.com/boxboat/fixuid) so you can set internal user (developer) UID and internal group (developers) GUID to your current UID and GUID by providing that info means of "-u" docker running option.
+This image is based on [rubensa/ubuntu-dev](https://github.com/rubensa/docker-ubuntu-dev) so you can set internal user (developer) UID and internal group (developers) GUID to your current UID and GUID by providing that info means of "-u" docker running option.

 ## Running